 Second, the deep supply chains and ecosystem in China are difficult to replace and replicate in just a few years.
 Over time, this might be possible, but the "stickiness" of GVC investments and relationships points to difficulties ahead for alternative GVC strategies.
-This stickiness among GVC participants is due to sunk investment costs, including the matching and search costs expended to find the right suppliers and buyers.
+This stickiness among GVC participants is due to sunk investment costs, including the matching and search costs expended to

+Figure 2.18.
+China and the Rest of the World: Spending on Luxury Goods find the right suppliers and buyers.
 Once a partnership is established, relationship-specific investments-either in the form of specialized equipment or customized products or inputs-are formed, along with the complex exchange of intellectual property, designs, technology, or even credit in some cases.
 These exchanges require trust that is built over time through repeated interactions among GVC participants, making up for the weak legal environment that often exists in many emerging markets.
-This is why firms spend considerable time and resources deciding whether transactions should occur within or across firm boundaries and in designing the organizational structure of their production networks (Antras 2020).9/
+This is why firms spend considerable time and resources deciding whether transactions should occur within or across firm boundaries and in designing the organizational structure of their production networks (Antras 2020).^{9/}